 It’s a free festival that takes place Friday, Saturday, and Sunday morning from ~4:30-8:30am the weekend after Labor Day, and is one of the best Reno events.
 Plan on parking many blocks away and hoofing in on foot, carrying a picnic blanket or camp chairs to settle in for the couple hours of spectacle.

-Remember that it will get cooler until dawn, so bring layers—most people will have hats and blankets or jackets.
+Remember that it will get cooler until dawn (the event starts in the dark and that’s an important part of the charm), so bring layers—most people will have hats and blankets or jackets.
 But also plan on being mobile with your gear so you can wander around the balloons when they all lay out in the field to launch at 7am (which I think is the best part).

 Very family friendly, but leave your dogs at home if you want to wander around the field with the balloons (which you definitely do).